humdrum-tools/humdrum-documentation/guide/ch24/index.md

 #### RULE: "Avoid doubling the leading-tone."

 Pitches can be identified as "leading-tones" only when we have some idea of their key-related scale-degree.
-The Humdrum **deg** command translates pitch representations to a scale-degree representation where the numbers 1 to 7 represent tonic to leading-tone designations.
+The Humdrum <span class="tool">deg</span> command translates pitch representations to a scale-degree representation where the numbers 1 to 7 represent tonic to leading-tone designations.